-Having carefully considered all aspects of local and national planning policies as well as past planning feedback from Hillingdon Council, we believe that the characteristics of the site and planned extension of the dwelling allows for it to be suitably converted into two properties.
+Having carefully considered all aspects of local and national planning policies from Hillingdon Council, we believe that the characteristics of the site and planned extension of the dwelling allows for it to be suitably converted into two properties.
 The addition of a new dwelling supports Policies GG2 and H2 of the London Plan, as well as Policy DMH2 of the Local Plan Part 2.